armaautomotive/M2/README.md

 Modules are native applications that implement a shared library allowing them to: be compiled and reloaded when source changes (kernel does this), communicate using IPC and report on message and error activity.
 Application modules can be written in C. Javascript, c++ and Java will follow shortly.

+Visualisation of applications (modules), their code for editing, errors and messages flowing between them are currently absent but represent a critical element to the system.

 Why:

 The framework allows for applications to be built and maintained in different ways.